ipaleka/arrangeit/docs/development.rst

   export PATH=$PATH:~/opt/repos/sonar-scanner/bin

-To start scanning, run the scanner in the root directory of the project with:
+To start scanning, run the scanner from the root directory of the project with:

 .. code-block:: bash